codio/site/source/docs/courses/units/course-collaborate.html.md

 full_width: true
 ---

-Controlling access to the editing of project units in a course is controlled from the module settings.
+The ability for other to collaborate on course units is controlled from the module settings.
 Please note that the module permissions override the course permissions, so if a course is public and a module is private, then the units will be private.

 <img alt="Module Edit" src="/img/docs/moduleedit.png" class="simple"/>